This week we are celebrating National Apprenticeship Week 2021, running from the 8th – 14th February 2021.

-What have you learnt as an apprentice?
+What sort of things have you learnt so far?

 What made you decide to do an apprenticeship?